Theme 3: Clinical Trials

 Faropenem Clinical Trial

-In vitro studies, animal model data and clinical case reports indicate that the carbapenem class of drugs has activity against TB but this has not been tested in rigorous clinical trials.
-Faropenem, the only oral agent in the carbapenem class, is tested in this randomized controlled trial.
-Patients receive faropenem plus augmentin, isoniazid or pyrazinamide (controls) prior to standard TB therapy.
-The primary outcome parameter is change in colony forming units in sputum over time.
-The trial also measures outcomes on a number of novel biomarkers by methods of cultures of Mtb in the presence of resuscitation promoting factors, bacterial and host transcriptomics, and PET/MRI.
+In vitro studies and animal model data indicate that the Beta Lactam class of drugs has activity against TB, in particular showing synergy with rifampicin, but this has not been tested in rigorous clinical trials.
+Faropenem, the only oral penem, and cefadroxil, a first generation cephalosporin, are tested in this randomized controlled trial.
+Treatment naïve patients receive either: 1) faropenem (in combination with augmentin) plus rifampicin, 2) cefadroxil (in combination with augmentin) plus rifampicin, or 3) rifampicin alone (controls) for 2 days (prior to standard TB therapy) then with a further 5 days in combination with standard TB treatment.
+The primary outcome parameter is change in time to positivity (TTP) in liquid culture over time.
+The trial also measures outcomes on a number of novel biomarkers by methods of cultures of Mtb in the presence of resuscitation promoting factors, bacterial and host transcriptomics.

 Clinical lead: Dr. Claire Naftalin